-American Express Rewards Credit Card review September 2019
+The American Express Rewards® Credit Card review 2022

-A simple rewards credit card with no annual fee that could suit occasional use.
+A simple rewards credit card with no annual fee and an appealing welcome bonus.

 The American Express Rewards Credit Card has a simple rewards plan so you can redeem your points in a large range of high street and online stores.

 Earn 1 point

 per £1 spent

 |Additional Rewards Info||Refund Protection - provides refunds to cardmembers in the event of any retailer, online or offline, refusing to refund the value of any goods taken back within 90 days of them being purchased, maximum £200, max £750 per annum.
 Global Assist - 24/7 help available when travelling outside the UK.
 Access to tickets for must-see music, theatre and film events, often before they go on sale to the general public with American Express Experiences.
 Eligible for American Express Connect where cardmembers can choose offers from selected retailers to obtain discounts or cashback.|